 Parsons Summer Programs welcomes students from around the world.
 We value cultural diversity in our student body as well as the unique talent and perspective each student brings to the program.

-Parsons School of Design (NYC and Paris) and Central Saint Martins at the University of the Arts London are collaborating to offer several exciting two-week and four-week programs.
+Parsons School of Design (NYC and Paris) and Central Saint Martins at the University of the Arts London are collaborating to offer several exciting two-, three-, and four-week programs.

 New York, Paris, and London are vibrant urban centers that offer abundant learning opportunities in art and design.
 Each city is home to a variety of architecture, fashion, finance, and educational institutions, providing students with direct access to exceptional models to study and engage with firsthand.